Sir Humphry Wakefield, 2nd Baronet

 Wakefield has made his career a study of antique furniture and historic restoration.
-He worked for Christie's of London, and subsequently became director and chairman of antique-dealing firms. references?
+He worked for Christie's of London, and subsequently became director and chairman of antique-dealing firms.

 In 1982 he bought Chillingham Castle, Northumberland, from the Grey family of Northumberland, the family of his third wife Katherine, daughter of Lady Mary Grey.
 He has since restored the ruined castle to a habitable state to house a wide collection of antiquities.

 Early life

 Wakefield is the elder son of the politician Sir Edward Wakefield, a nephew of the 1st Baron Wakefield of Kendal, and Constance Lalage Thompson, the second child of Sir John Perronet Thompson.
-He was educated at Gordonstoun School and Trinity College, Cambridge.
+He was educated at Gordonstoun School and Trinity College, Cambridge, where he graduated with an MA.

 Career

 After leaving Cambridge, Wakefield was commissioned into the 10th Royal Hussars and retired from the army with the rank of captain.
 He was a director of Mallett & Son (Antiques) Ltd, from 1971 to 1978 and executive vice-president of Mallett America Ltd. from 1970 to 1975.
 He was then chairman of Tyrrell & Moore Ltd from 1978 to 1992.
 He joined the New Zealand Everest Team in 1990 and was a member of Norman D. Vaughan's Antarctic Expedition of 1993.

 He has been a director of the Tree of Life Foundation since 1976 and patron of The Wilderness Foundation since 1999.
 He is also president of the Northumberland National Park Mountain Rescue Team, the Avison Trust, and the Tibetan Spaniel Association.
 He was a director of the Spoleto Festival of the Two Worlds (United States and Italy) from 1973 to 1980 and is a fellow of the Pierpont Morgan Library and the Royal Geographical Society.
-He is a life member of the Scott Polar Institute and the Harlequin Football Club.
-(Rugby).
+He is a life member of the Scott Polar Institute and the Harlequin Football Club (Rugby).

 He is also a member of the Standing Council of the Baronetage and of the Society of Dilettanti.
 He belongs to the Beefsteak, Cavalry and Guards, and Turf Clubs.

 Wakefield, whose father-in-law, Lord Howick, acted as Governor of Kenya during the Mau Mau crisis, owns a horse called Barack, named after the half-Kenyan American President Barack Obama, 'because the horse is half black and half white'.
-Wakefield has professed an interest in the heritability of success and intelligence.
-He has stated that 'in general, to be elitist, I think the quality climbs up the tree of life.
+Wakefield has professed an interest in eugenics.
+He has stated that "in general, to be elitist, I think the quality climbs up the tree of life.
 In general, high things in the tree of life have quality, have skills, and they get wonderful degrees at university.
 And they marry each other and that gets them better again.
 Intelligence and talent is lovely.
-But I want parents and grandparents who've had hands on success, running their battles well, and proving they're wonderful.
-Because one is the subject of one's genes, and I like the idea of them being successful genes, and winning through to successful puppies.'
+But I want parents and grandparents who've had hands-on success, running their battles well, and proving they're wonderful.
+Because one is the subject of one's genes, and I like the idea of them being successful genes, and winning through to successful puppies".